lunarlab-gatech/rosbag_manip/README.md

 ## Installation

 You will need Python 3 to run this code.
 It has been used with Python 3.10, but may work with other version.
-Run the following command to install the repository:
+Run the following commands to install the repository:
 ```
+git submodule init
+git submodule update
 pip install .
 ```

 ## Example Use

+See use cases for this repository below.
+For more information on the command line arguments, use the `--help` argument with the `src/rosbag_manipulation/main.py` file.

 ### Downsampling